 She was never white and pasty, nor did she have wrinkles even in her 60's.

-On the right is a accurate engraving (dated 1603) of exactly how she looked right before she died at the age of 70.
+On the right is a accurate engraving (dated 1603) of exactly how she looked one year before she died at the age of 70.

 the one on the left is not Queen Elizabeth.
 Queen Elizabeth did not